 Independence Day serves as a great reminder that hiring veterans makes sense for businesses of all sizes.
-The unemployment rate for U.S. veterans of working age hit 3.6 percent in November 2015, a strikingly favorable figure compared to the overall jobless rate of 5.4 percent across the U.S. at that time, as Fox News reports.
+According to the Bureau of Labor Statistics, the unemployment rate for U.S. veterans who served on active duty since September 2001 was 4.5 percent in 2017.
 Increasingly, businesses are recognizing the unique skill sets and abilities military veterans bring to the workforce and are taking advantage of federal and state programs to hire more vets for their companies.

 Some erroneous stereotypes about veterans persist, with some employers assuming that they're all burdened by a debilitating injury, or are not going to take initiative or engage in creative thinking after working in the military's rigid hierarchy.
 Like most stereotypes, these are largely incorrect, explains Tom Hiebert, senior director of Veterans Initiatives at ADP.